fdcl-gwu/cpp-plots/README.md

     * Package 'icu4c' not found: `export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig`

 ## Local Server-Client Connection
-All the methods discussed so far uses different libraries developed in C++.
+All the methods discussed so far use different libraries developed in C++.
 In contrast, this method uses a server-client communication between C++ code and Python code so that all the plots are drawn using Python's Matplotlib.
-This does not suffer from issues related to multithreading as discussed above.
-This can be used for plotting real-time data while talking to hardware.
+This does not suffer from issues related to multithreading as discussed above, and also can be used for plotting real-time data while talking to hardware.

-Also, has the potential to explore all the Matplotlib functions even after the updates without waiting for some third party developers (most of whome develop them as a service to others in spite of working on actual jobs) to update their libraries.
+This method has the potential to explore all the Matplotlib functions even after the updates, without waiting for some third party developers (most of whome develop them as a service to others in spite of working on real jobs) to update their libraries.

 This method works as follows:
 * C++ code: